-[45CSR16; 40 CFR§60.4211(c) and 45CSR13; Permit R13-1147, Condition 8.1.9]
+[45CSR16; 40 CFR§60.4211(c); 45CSR13, R13-1147 (Condition 8.1.9)]

 - 8.1.10.
-The permittee shall operate the emergency fire pump engine according to the requirements listed below: - (1) There is no time limit on the use of the above engine in emergency situations. - (2) The permittee may operate the above engine for any combination of purposes specified below for a maximum of 100 hours per calendar year. - (i) The above engine may be operated for maintenance checks and readiness testing provided that the tests are recommended by federal, state or local government or the manufacturer.
-The permittee may petition the Administrator for approval of additional hours to be used for maintenance checks or readiness testing, but a petition is not required if the permittee maintains records indicating the federal, state or local standards require maintenance and testing of the above engine beyond 100 hours per calendar year. - (iii) The above engine may be operated for periods where there is a deviation of voltage or frequency of 5 percent or greater below standard voltage or frequency. - (3) The emergency fire pump may be operated for up to 50 hours per calendar year in non-emergency situations.
+The permittee shall operate the emergency fire pump engine according to the requirements listed below: - (1) There is no time limit on the use of the above engine in emergency situations. - (2) The permittee may operate the above engine for the purpose specified below for a maximum of 100 hours per calendar year. - (i) The above engine may be operated for maintenance checks and readiness testing provided that the tests are recommended by federal, state or local government or the manufacturer.
+The permittee may petition the Administrator for approval of additional hours to be used for maintenance checks or readiness testing, but a petition is not required if the permittee maintains records indicating the federal, state or local standards require maintenance and testing of the above engine beyond 100 hours per calendar year. - (3) The emergency fire pump may be operated for up to 50 hours per calendar year in non-emergency situations.
 The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing provided in paragraph (2) of this section.
 The 50 hours per calendar year for non-emergency situations cannot be used for peak shaving or non-emergency demand response, or to generate income for a facility to an electric grid or otherwise supply power as part of a financial arrangement with another entity.

-[45CSR16; 40 CFR§60.4211(f) and 45CSR13; Permit R13-1147, Condition 8.1.10]
+[45CSR16; 40 CFR§60.4211(f); 45CSR13, R13-1147 (Condition 8.1.10)